2. Who are we?

 You are entitled to object to us processing your personal data:

-- if the processing is based on legitimate interests or performance of a task in the public interest or exercise of official authority;
+- if the processing is based on legitimate interests or the performance of a task in the public interest or exercise of official authority;

 - for direct marketing purposes (including profiling); and/or